bilaltas/projector/README.md

 Wordpress development environment with Docker.
 Starter template is being developed with Flexible Grid System.
 (Only tested on MacOS)
 <br><br>

+## Why Projector
+* Docker based environment
+* Faster development starter
+* No need to deal with etc/hosts file
+* Works with the IP over 127.0.0.2+

 ## Installation
 Install the builder in an appropriate folder that you don't usually see, with the code below: